HTTPArchive/almanac.httparchive.org/src/content/en/2020/css.md

 editors: [bazzadp]
 translators: []
 LeaVerou_bio: Lea <a href="https://designftw.mit.edu">teaches HCI & web programming</a> and <a href="https://mavo.io">researches how to make web programming easier</a> at <a href="https://mit.edu">MIT</a>.
 She is a bestselling technical <a href="https://www.amazon.com/CSS-Secrets-Lea-Verou/dp/1449372635?tag=leaverou-20">author</a> and experienced <a href="https://lea.verou.me/speaking">speaker</a>.
 She is passionate about open web standards and is a longtime <a href="https://www.w3.org/Style/CSS/members.en.php3">CSS Working Group</a> member.
 Lea has started <a href="https://github.com/leaverou">several popular open source projects and web applications</a>, such as <a href="https://prismjs.com">Prism</a>, and <a href="https://github.com/leaverou/awesomplete">Awesomplete</a>.
 She tweets <a href="https://twitter.com/leaverou">@leaverou</a> and blogs at <a href="https://lea.verou.me">lea.verou.me</a>.
 svgeesus_bio: Chris Lilley is a Technical Director at the World Wide Web Consortium (W3C).
-Considered “the father of SVG”, he also co-authored PNG, was co-editor of CSS2, chaired the group that developed <code>@font-face</code>, and co-developed WOFF.
+Considered "the father of SVG", he also co-authored PNG, was co-editor of CSS2, chaired the group that developed <code>@font-face</code>, and co-developed WOFF.
 Ex Technical Architecture Group.
 Chris is still trying to get Color Management on the Web, sigh.
 Currently working on CSS levels 3/4/5 (no, really), Web Audio, and WOFF2..
-rachelandrew_bio: I’m a web developer, writer, public speaker.
+rachelandrew_bio: I'm a web developer, writer, public speaker.
 Co-founder of <a href="https://grabaperch.com">Perch CMS</a> and <a href="https://noti.st">Notist</a>.
 Member of the <a href="https://www.w3.org/wiki/CSSWG">CSS Working Group</a>.
 Editor in Chief of <a href="https://www.smashingmagazine.com/">Smashing Magazine</a>.
 discuss: 2037
 results: https://docs.google.com/spreadsheets/d/1sMWXWjMujqfAREYxNbG_t1fOJKYCA6ASLwtz4pBQVTw/
 queries: 01_CSS